Kankakee

 • The accident caused some form of damage to you.

 Take a dog bite case for example.
 Dog owners have a responsibility, or duty, to keep their pets under control.
 If an owner lets an aggressive dog loose around you and fails to warn you, they have breached this duty.
 You were unaware of the dog, and it would not have been able to bite you had it been restrained, so letting it loose caused the accident.
 If the dog proceeds to bite you, the breach caused you harm.
 In such a case, you could prove the owner acted negligently and was therefore at fault for your injury.
-The specifics look different in each type of case but proving some form of negligence will likely be an important part of your case.
+Each case varies, but demonstrating negligence is often crucial to your case.

 Another way to prove fault is to prove that the other party intended to cause you harm.
 These kinds of cases are called intentional torts, of which there are several categories.
 For instance, if another person intentionally hit you, you could sue for assault and battery.
-Intentional torts are not the most common personal injury cases, but if you believe another party may have intentionally caused you harm, we may pursue that option in our lawsuit.
+Intentional torts are rare in personal injury cases.
+However, if intentional harm is suspected, we may include it in our lawsuit.

 The Statute of Limitations